WajihaAd/WajihaAd/README.md

 ## About Me

-Hello!
-I'm Wajiha Adnan, a dedicated developer proficient in Python, C, and SQL.
-Currently, I am deeply involved in pursuing data science, exploring the fascinating world of data and its applications.
+Hey there!
+I'm Wajiha Adnan, an enthusiastic developer with expertise in Python and SQL.
+My journey into the realm of programming sparked a fascination with data and its endless possibilities, steering me towards a rewarding career in data science.

 ## My Skills